I’ve written a fair amount about John le Carré over the years. See below for a quick index of the various posts.

 Le Carré has narrated abridged versions of many of his works.
 I wrote about them here.

-I took a multipart look at various editions and collectibles related to le Carré’s most famous novel The Spy Who Came in from the Cold.
+I took a multipart look at various editions, collectibles and artwork related to le Carré’s most famous novel The Spy Who Came in from the Cold.

-- The Spy Who oddities – Part 3
+- The Spy Who – The Art – Part 3

 I continued my deep dive on The Spy Who Came in from the Cold with a “how to” on collecting US first editions, some art related to the book, and a look at the only le Carré adaption to appear in Mad Magazine